-The performance of all the described detectors was compared at the level of FPR\ = 0.01 for the different image data at SNR = 2.
-The results are shown in Fig. 2.14.
-From the sensitivity analyses (see Tables 2.2-2.7, 2.11, 2.12), which was based on the comparison of $\Delta$ TPR and $\Delta$ FPR around the optimal signal thresholds for different detectors and data types revealed that the FDA and AB are superior to all other detectors and show the highest TPR\ and the lowest sensitivity for all image data (Type A, B and C, SNR = 2).
-The WMP demonstrated the worst performance and additionally showed high sensitivity to parameter changes, together with the TH detector, which demonstrated high performance only for Type A and B data.
-The IFDs are quite sensitive to parameter changes and do not have sufficiently high TPR\ and low parameter sensitivity, but none of these three detectors is better than the other two for all types of data.
+11) Comparison of All Detectors: The performance of all the described detectors was compared at the level of FPR\ = 0.01 for the different image data at SNR = 2.
+The results are shown in Fig. 15.
+From the sensitivity analyses (see Tables II-VIII, XII, XIII), which was based on the comparison of $\Delta$ TPR and $\Delta$ FPR around the optimal signal thresholds for different detectors and data types, revealed that FDA and AB are superior to all other detectors and show the highest TPR\ and the lowest sensitivity for all image data (Type A, B, and C, SNR = 2).
+WMP showed the worst performance and additionally showed high sensitivity to parameter changes, together with the TH detector, which showed high performance only for Type A and B data.
+The IFDs are quite sensitive to parameter changes and do not have sufficiently high TPR in the case of the elongated objects.
+MSVST, HD, SEF, and MTH demonstrate high TPR\ and low parameter sensitivity, but none of these four detectors is better than the other three for all types of data.
 Finally we observed that the difference in performance between the methods decreases when the SNR of the image data increases, and we found that for SNR > 5 all methods perform equally well (TPR = 1).

-Figure 2.14.
+Fig. 15.
 Maximum detection probabilities (TPR\) at the level $FPR^ = 0.01$ for all the detectors applied to all three types of synthetic image data at SNR = 2 in the case of the round (top) and elongated (bottom) objects.